GNOME/gnome-shell/subprojects/extensions-tool/man/gnome-extensions.rst

     ``--schema``\ =\ *SCHEMA*

-      A GSettings schema that should be compiled and included
+      A GSettings schema that should be included

     ``--podir``\ =\ *PODIR*